-In practice, typical values for the frequency of the interferential sources are in the few kilohertz-range, with a beat frequency in the order of tens of hertz.
-We aim to study the FHN system for source terms like \eqref{input_current} and we consider a slightly more general version of \eqref{FHN_pde_non_centered_intro} given for $\rho\geq0$ by
+In practice, typical values for the frequency of the interferential sources are in the few kilohertz range, with a beat frequency in the order of tens of hertz.
+We aim to study the FHN system for source terms like \eqref{input_current}, and we consider a slightly more general version of \eqref{FHN_pde_non_centered_intro} given for $\rho\geq0$ by

 where $f=f(x,t)$ represents the voltage, $g=g(x,t)$ is a recovery variable, $f_0=f_0(x),\,g_0=g_0(x)$ are the initial data, and $\varepsilon$, $\gamma$, $\beta$ are positive constants.
-It is worth mentioning that this system is nonlinear, potentially allowing the existence of solutions behaving as traveling waves.
+It is worth mentioning that this system is nonlinear, potentially allowing solutions to behave as traveling waves.
 From the biological point of view, the most relevant case is $\rho=0$, \textit{i.e.}, the classical FitzHugh-Nagumo system, but the case $\rho>0$ can be of interest if some spatial diffusion of the recovery variable needs to be included.
 Hence, we study the cases $\rho=0$ and $\rho>0$ in a unified manner (similarly to what was done in \cite{rauch-smoller}).

-For the initial data of system \eqref{FHN_pde_non_centered} we impose that where $(v_0,w_0)\in\R^2$ is the unique solution (see Definition \ref{defi_admissible_parameters} below) of
+For the initial data of system \eqref{FHN_pde_non_centered}, we impose that where $(v_0,w_0)\in\R^2$ is the unique solution (see Definition \ref{defi_admissible_parameters} below) of

 and consequently $(v_0,w_0)$ is a stationary solution for \eqref{FHN_pde_non_centered} when $I(x,t)=0$.
 We consider the system \eqref{FHN_pde_non_centered} centered at the stationary solution given by \eqref{defi_v0w0}.
 Hence, we set $v = f- v_0$, $w = g- w_0$, $\bar{f}_0 = f_0 - v_0$ and $\bar{g}_0 = g(x) -w_0$ to get